Domestic violence: Parents

 Abuse of parents by their children, also known as child-to-parent violence (CPV), is one of the most under-reported and under-researched subject areas in the field of psychology.
 Parents are quite often subject to levels of childhood aggression in excess of normal childhood aggressive outbursts, typically in the form of verbal or physical abuse.
 Parents feel a sense of shame and humiliation to have that problem, so they rarely seek help.

 Parental abuse has been defined by Cottrell as "any harmful act of a teenage child intended to gain power and control over a parent.
 The abuse can be physical, psychological, or financial", and often takes places during the teen years (often from 12 to 17), but it can happen earlier than that.
 The effects of experiencing abuse from one's child can be profound.
-In the short term, ongoing parent abuse has been found to impact on a parent's and other family members’ physical and psychological health, with specific negative emotions such as fear, shame, guilt and despair commonly reported.
+In the short term, ongoing parent abuse has been found to impact on a parent's and other family members' physical and psychological health, with specific negative emotions such as fear, shame, guilt and despair commonly reported.

-A child may be abusive because they have suffered some form of abuse themselves, although this may not always be the case.
+A child may become abusive if they have suffered some form of abuse themselves, although this may not always be the case.
 Parent abuse may derive not only from individualized issues, but also from structural societal and cultural factors.